12 and 13 November 2014

 Íride Martínez is soloist at the Staatsoper Wien since season 2012/2013.
 Recently she sang Fiakermilli in ARABELLA at the Opera Bastille in Paris under the conductorship of Philippe Jordan.
 The Latin-American soprano was born in San José, Costa Rica, and started her international career in Germany where she was a soloist at Cologne Opera from 1995-2002, where she soon evolved to the idol of the public.
 She was engaged by major orchestras like the Berliner Philharmoniker, Munich Philharmonics, Wiener Symphoniker, orchestra of RAITorino, Czech Philharmonic Orchestra and MDR Leipzig under the conductorship of for instance Lorin Maazel, Ivor Bolton, James Conlon, Sir Colin Davis, Semyon Byschkov, Valery Gergjev, Fabio Luisi, René Jacobs or Vladimir Fedosejev.
 Since July 2011 Íride Martínez also works as a stage director with a new production of CARMEN in her home country.

-Rúni Brattaberg
+The Faroese Bass Rúni Brattaberg first

 Mária Temesi